Ramires95/Map_Editor/README.md

 3. **Save and Load**
    - Press "s" button to save your current grid.
    - Press "l" button to load a previously saved grid.

-## More Info
-- Built in Java during the fourth week of a 14 week fullstack bootcamp.
-- Features like being able to choose colors will be added in the future.

 Happy painting! 🎨